RK-200/CS32-MP-Test-Repo/dynamic-array/DETAILS.md

 # Dynamic Array Details
 ## 1. Dynamic Array Rationale

-O(1) indexing
-insert theoretical basis of dynamic array
-  - resize when asjcoaijc
-  - mention memory complexity
-  - mention na this allows for all operations to be performed in O(1)
-  - the deque behind the slaughter
+The array data structure is a natural choice for the dynamic list as it offers a linear arrangement of elements while offering an O(1) indexing operation.
+This provides an easy path for implementing efficient `get()` and `set()` functions.

+Our implementation combines a circular deque with a reallocation scheme to create a functional dynamic list.
+This allows for all dynamic list functions to run in O(1) time with the exception of `make()`.

+The circular deque base is essential in making the array function as a dynamic list as it lets us handle insertions and deletions on both the front and the rear of the array while the reallocation functions give it dynamic properties.

+The array doubles in size when attempting to add an element to a full array; it halves in size when attempting to remove an element from an array whose size is less than a third of its capacity.
+Two distinct constants are needed in order to prevent inefficient behaviour when alternating additions and deletions at the boundary of the resizing factor.
+This resizing scheme ensures

-  - A circular-deque-based dynamic array is essential in making it function as a dynamic list.
-For example, given an array of two elements occupying indices 0 and 1 of an array, executing a `pop_left()` then a `push_left()` may work if the array keeps track of a left index.
+For example, given an array of two elements occupying indices 0 and 1 of an array, executing a `pop_left()` then a `push_left()` may work if the array keeps track of only the left index.
 However, without a circular deque implementation, a lone `push_left()` call would yield undefined behaviour as there is technically no index to the left of the leftmost index which is 0.

+Our implementation solves this issue by keeping track of key array properties and storing them as members of a struct.

 ## 2. make(*n*, *seq*) and *dynamic_array.h*
   - enumerate members
   - briefly describe functions (they just reallocate)